TO THE MEMBERS

 The internal controls of the Company operate through well documented standard operatingprocedures policies and process guidelines.
-The Company has an adequate system ofinternal financial control commensurate with its size and nature of business which helpsin ensuring orderly and efficient conduct of its business.
+The Company has an adequate system ofinternal financial controls commensurate with its size and nature of business which helpsin ensuring orderly and efficient conduct of its business.
 These systems provide areasonable assurance in respect of financial and operational information complying withapplicable statutes safeguarding of assets of the Company prevention & detection offrauds accuracy and completeness of accounting records and ensuring compliance withcorporate policies.

 Significant internal audit observations and management actions thereon are reported tothe Audit Committee on a quarterly basis.
 The Audit Committee reviews the observations andassesses the adequacy of the actions proposed as well as monitors their implementation.Internal Auditors conduct a quarterly follow up for implementation/remediation of allaudit recommendations and the status report is presented to the Audit Committee regularly.

 The Company has a formal system of internal control testing which examines both thedesign and operational effectiveness to ensure reliability of financial and operationalinformation and all statutory/regulatory compliances.
-The Company Management has assessedthe effectiveness of internal control over financial reporting for the year ended March31 2016 and based on the assessment believe that the Company's internal controls areadequate and working effectively.
+The Company Management has assessedthe effectiveness of internal control over financial reporting for the year ended March31 2017 and based on the assessment believe that the Company's internal controls areadequate and working effectively.
 The Statutory Auditors have issued an audit report onthe adequacy and effectiveness of the internal financial control systems over financialreporting.

 MATERIAL DEVELOPMENTS IN HUMAN RESOURCES

-At Abbott India Limited we are committed to building a future-ready organization toensure that the current growth rate is sustainable over the long term.
-Our team of 2900+colleagues remain our biggest advantage in the highly competitive pharma industry.
-TheHuman Resource (HR) team has built specific programs to encompass the entire employeelifecycle covering attraction of the best talent both internally and externally retention via career management rewards anddevelopment across all cadres.
+We are committed to building a future-ready organization to ensure that the currentgrowth rate is sustainable over the long term.
+Our team of 3000 colleagues remains ourbiggest advantage in the highly competitive pharma industry.
+The Human Resource (HR) teamhas built specific programs to encompass the entire employee lifecycle attracting besttalent both internally and externally retention via career management rewards anddevelopment across all cadres.

-Prevention of Sexual Harassment at Work Place :
+Prevention of Sexual Harassment at Workplace

-The Company had constituted Internal Complaints Committee (ICC) under the Sexual Harassment ofWomen at Workplace (Prevention Prohibition and Redressal) Act 2013.
+The Company has Internal Complaints Committee (ICC) under the Sexual Harassment ofWomen at Workplace (Prevention Prohibition and Redressal) Act 2013.

-Total number of employees as on March 31 2016 is 2956.
+Total Number of Employees : Total number of employees as on March 31 2017 is3083.

 DIRECTORS' RESPONSIBILITY STATEMENT